BafS/Gutenberg/README.md

 <p>I am on a new page</p>
 ```

+### Not reformat links or acronym

+If you do not want to reformat the links, acronym or abbreviation to show the full url or title, you
+can use the class `no-reformat`.

 ### Force to print background

 To force backgrounds to be printed (can be useful when you "print" a pdf), add this CSS (compatible with Safari and Chrome) :